adobe-type-tools/drawBotProofing/README.md

 ### `accent-proof`

-Proof of all accents with a representation of all glyphs using that accent, and example words for each accent (both upper- and lowercase).
-Additionally, words with “merged” non-abc glyphs (such as æðøß) will be shown.
+Proof of all Latin accents supported by a given font, with example words for each accent (both upper- and lowercase).
+Additionally, words with “atomic” Latin base glyphs (such as æðøß) will be shown.

-This script is currently limited to AL-3, an extension to AL-4 and beyond is thinkable.

 Input:
 * font file(s), or folder(s) containing font files